-We appreciate the District's commitment to resolving the issues noted, and we will follow up on the corrective action during the next audit.
+We appreciate the District's commitment to resolve this finding and thank the District for its cooperation and assistance during the audit.
+We will review the corrective action taken during our next regular audit.

 Applicable Laws and Regulations

 Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), section 516, Audit findings, establishes reporting requirements for audit findings.